The DHT: A Shared, Distributed Graph Database

 Agents share records of their actions, including any data meant to be shared with the group, in a distributed hash table (DHT).
-This database provides redundancy and availability for data and gives the network the power to detect corruption.
+This database provides redundancy and availability for data and gives the network the power to detect and take action against corruption.

 - The downsides and risks of self-owned data

 - How public data is stored

 - How nodes store and retrieve data in a distributed database

 - What happens when the network falls apart